HealthHackAu2017/physio-rom/README.md

 ### API Workflow

+Generally, it works as fellows:
+Step 1.
+Upload raw video, returns a runid.
+Step 2.
+Process this runid
+Step 2a.
+(Optional) Annotate the processes image with angles Step 3.
+View the video streams.
+Step 3.
+Generate Report.

 *Index Page:* Hosts a simple video capture framework, which includes a graphical interface to the API.

 ```